scimusmn/mm-0116-dance-math/README.md

 What does half-speed feel like?
 Record your movements at different speeds to  learn about ratios.

 ## Install instructions
 To make edits to this project, see the *Editing and Compiling* instructions below.
 Otherwise, this project does not require any files from this Git repository to run.
-These instructions will walk you through installing the compiled application on a fresh computer.
+These instructions will install the compiled application on a fresh computer.

 Start with the [official exhibit computer setup](http://projects.smm.org/atrium/media/node/280246).